-[para 46] In response to the Public Body's argument that Inside Education's programs are not a mandatory part of Alberta's curriculum, the Applicant argues that it is irrelevant whether Inside Education's programs are mandatory as they are taught to thousands of students in the province.
-I agree; Inside Education's website states that it "visited" over 32,000 students in 2019.
+[para 46] The records relate to the Public Body's grand funding of voluntary school programs created an offered by Inside Education.
+The Applicant points out that these programs are delivered to thousands of students; Inside Education's website states that it "visited" over 32,000 students in 20191.
 Even if the programs funded by the Public Body are voluntary, they appear to be used by a significant number of schools.